jantzen16/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 - **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
-- **Visual Studio** Code: My go-to for database management and executing SQL queries.
+- **Visual Studio Code:** My go-to for database management and executing SQL queries.
 - **Git & Github**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
-Each query for this project aimed at invetigating specific aspects of the data analyst job market.
+Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here's how I approached each questions:

 ### 1. Top paying Data Analyst Jobs
-To identify the higest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.

 ```sql
 SELECT job_id,